 Hurricane winds can be quite penetrative.
 When they destroy a house or damage a building, they can permeate through crevices and other parts of the structure and assist with the destructive processes from within.
 Hurricane windows, when assembled by a trusted hurricane window installer, become a structurally sound part of the house, making it difficult for anything to get around or behind the windows.
 The same cannot be said for shutters and plywood, even clear shutters.

 Bracing for Impact

-After damages from projectile debris from Hurricane Andrew in 1992, Miami-Dade revised its building code so that every exterior opening must have some protection against wind-borne objects.
+After damages from projectile debris from Hurricane Andrew in 1992, Miami-Dade revised its building code.
+Now every exterior opening must have some protection against wind-borne objects.
 Their highest standard of protection is given to windows that have passed their proprietary hurricane impact test.
-It’s advised to have windows that are capable of withstanding wind speeds of 110 mph or greater, which, according to the Saffir-Simpson scale, is close to a Category 3 storm.
+It’s advised to have windows that are capable of withstanding wind speeds of 110 mph or greater.
+According to the Saffir-Simpson scale, it is close to a Category 3 storm.

 There are two forms of impact resistance: small-missile and large-missile.
 Given how hurricane windows work to block strong winds, a shattered window can contribute to the envelope of the housebreaking.
 It can also make the walls shake even harder.
 Because of the lessened risk of having hurricane windows brings, you can enjoy the benefits of paying less on homeowners’ insurance.

 Hurricane windows are incredibly difficult to break through, discouraging potential intruders from burglarizing your home.
 They can also protect against other objects such as a baseball being hit from a neighboring yard.
 Hurricane windows can also help save on utility bills, working to keep the air inside the house.